JulianSantanatoglia/know.me/README.md

 # Hi!
 I'm Julián #
 ## I'm Frontend Web Developer ##

-👤 +2 year of experience in Software Development, specializing in Frontend with React, I have a solid foundation in various technologies and am eager to learn new languages, frameworks, or libraries.

-💻 I possess strong design skills when combined with my coding abilities, enable me to create responsive, modern, functional, and accessible websites.

-🧠 I consider myself a sociable and positive individual who enjoys continuous learning, teamwork, and problem-solving.
-My attention to detail allows me to identify errors and work with precision and efficiency.
-Additionally, my typing skills are fast and accurate, enabling me to work efficiently
+🇦🇷 I was born on February 17, 1994, in Argentina.

+💻 I started in the programming world at the age of 13, combining my passion for video games and technology by developing a private Lineage II server using Java and managing databases with MySQL and Navicat.
+Since then, I’ve mastered programming logic and continued to acquire knowledge in a self-taught manner.

+🧠 Over 2 years of training in Software Development, specializing in Frontend with React.
+I’ve worked on several projects using HTML5, CSS3, SASS, Bootstrap, JavaScript, TypeScript, Next.js, Git, GitHub, and React, fully leveraging Hooks, Components, Props, and Routes.
+Additionally, I have experience with databases using MySQL, Firebase, and Microsoft Excel.

+💻 I’ve also completed several projects with WordPress using WooCommerce, Elementor, and Astra, incorporating hosting and domain setup, SSL certification, payment and shipping platforms, product management, and copywriting.
+I’ve worked on SEO optimization and accessibility, using Photoshop and Illustrator for wireframes, logos, banners, and product photo retouching.

 🎮 My hobbies?
-Coding, playing soccer, gaming, and traveling a lot ✈️
+Programming, playing soccer, video games, and traveling ✈️

 ⚡ Technologies ⚡